 \section{Acknowledgement}

 This work was supported by the Czech Science Foundation, project no. 22-15763S.

-I am thankful to Gabriel Mastrilli for his help in implementing the test for the hyperuniformity exponent in dimension $d=3$ and also Jiří Dvořák for his helpful recommendations.
-Further, I appreciate the anonymous referees for their careful reading and constructive feedback, which has led to substantial improvements in both the content and presentation of the paper.
-Special thanks go to my husband and my parents in law who supported my research by helping me with the maternal duties.
+I am grateful to Gabriel Mastrilli for his assistance with the implementation of the test for the hyperuniformity exponent in dimension $d=3$, to Jiří Dvořák for his valuable suggestions concerning the model-fitting part, and to Luca Lotz for insightful observations that led to improvements of the section devoted to Gaussian perturbations.

+I also thank the anonymous referees for their careful reading and constructive comments, which resulted in substantial improvements to both the content and presentation of the paper.